Naming guideline overview

 To avoid naming your command the same as another command, we recommend:

-Looking at other extensions in the Magento Marketplace before you choose a name for your commands.
+Looking at other extensions in the Commerce Marketplace before you choose a name for your commands.
 By planning ahead, you can avoid naming collisions entirely.

 Restricting command names to start with a unique name, such as a vendor name.
 The usability of the command depends on what you choose for a vendor name.